Cane Furniture Care–Tip Sheet

 8.)
 Caning a chair seat yourself?
 Then be sure to bevel the inside edge of the seat and sand it well before beginning to weave.

 This applies to weaving both the traditional hole-to-hole strand cane method or the sheet cane, spline cane, or cane webbing method with the large hole in the middle of the wood frame.
 The inside wooden edge of the seat is usually a sharp 90 degree angle and may eventually cut the cane, if this step is forgotten.
-Use a small rasp, file or plane to pare down the edge and then smooth with sand paper.
+Use a small rasp, file, plane or Stanley Surform Shaver to pare down the edge and then smooth with sand paper.

 9.)
 No need for final finish treatments of varnish, stain or lacquer on newly rewoven cane seats.